 I was born and lived my early years in North Carolina’s Piedmont.
 You can read about those years in my Feathered Flounder article, A Piedmont Awakening.
-I arrived on North Carolina’s Crystal Coast after a number of interesting stops.
+I arrived on North Carolina’s Crystal Coast in 2006 after a number of interesting stops.

 Those first 30 years of my professional life on the farm and as a Silicon Valley computer soldier might seem unusual for someone who studied history and got his degree from Harvard.